-MVP stands for Minimum Viable Product — the concept that assumes that software product development should begin with its core version with a minimum set of functions to fulfill the most substantial customer needs.
+Minimum Viable Product (or MVP) — is the concept that assumes that software product development should begin with its core version with a minimum set of functions to fulfill the most substantial customer needs.

 After the first stage which is MVP development and release, comes the series of iterations based on the profound product performance analysis.
 The MVP should be tested on the real market to see the level of demand for the whole software product or specific functions.
 Further, product upgrades and new releases happen iteratively.

 7 most popular MVP types: what to pick?Read the article

 Examples of minimum viable products

 Numerous successful companies initiated their journey with MVP development.